Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 ## 📚 Accounting Basics: Double-Entry Bookkeeping

-Now that we've installed the tool I'll be demonstrating the basic accounting concepts, how they relate to crypto / DeFi accounting and how to apply them using beancount.
+Now that we've installed the tool I'll be demonstrating the accounting concepts, how they relate to crypto / DeFi accounting and how to apply them using beancount.

 ### 🗒️Your First Ledger